younghhk/MMS-external-scoring/README.md

 ## Notes and Assumptions

 * MMS are computed using **IDATA-derived coefficients** and the subset of metabolites available in the external dataset.
-* Metabolite matching is performed programmatically using Metabolon identifiers; no manual `matched` column is used.
+* Metabolite matching is performed programmatically using Metabolon identifiers.
 * MMS values are **study-specific** and should not be interpreted as numerically equivalent across cohorts.
 * MMS are intended to be used as **relative exposure variables** in within-study association analyses.
 * Intercepts from IDATA models are intentionally excluded.